-Please review of the Summary of Standards before seeking candidacy.
+Please review the Summary of Standards before seeking candidacy.

 - Networking and education with international assistance dog organizations from around the world.